 Alan has had a long-standing interest in employee and community ownership dating back to the 1970s.
-He was the Public Officer of the Australian Employee Ownership Association (AEOA) since its inception in 1986 and was its President until 2011 while driving the establishment of the successor organisation EOA.
+He was the Public Officer of the Australian Employee Ownership Association (AEOA) since its inception in 1986 and was its President most recently (2011) while driving the setting up of Employee Ownership Australia Ltd.

-Alan is Director, Ownership Strategies at The Mercury Centre Cooperative Ltd, a cooperative development agency and social enterprise that specialises in building collaborative enterprises through consultancy, research, information, advice and training.
-At the Mercury Centre, Alan's focus is on participation and empowerment structures which encourage broader involvement in the governance of organisations and the widespread ownership of assets - for employees through their workplaces and for citizens through mutuals, co-operatives, community trusts and savings schemes.
-He is also a Director of Social Business Australia.
+Alan is Director, Ownership Strategies at Mercury Cooperative Ltd, an agency specialising in building collaborative enterprises through consultancy, research, information, advice and training.
+At Mercury, Alan's focus is on participation and empowerment structures which encourage broader involvement in the governance of organisations and the Widespread ownership of assets - for employees through their workplaces and for citizens through mutuals, co-operatives, community trusts and savings schemes.